I grew up dancing at my mother’s studio in New York, The Adele Johnson School of Performing Arts.

 Going to school didn’t provide me with an education as much as it showed me how much I didn’t know.
 I was lost pretty much the entire time.

 I did not and I am not.
-I did a lot of self work and it’s paying off.
+I did a lot of painful, yet enlightening inner work.

-Today, I waste very little of life’s precious energy on meaningless, superficial stuff.
-My blogs reveal the small steps I consistently take to continue to evolve along my journey.
+Today, I waste very little time / energy on meaningless, superficial content.
+Here are the small steps I consistently take to continue the evolution.

 I’m an optimist.